Fast Wide-field Light Sheet Electro-optic FLIM: Results

 \section{Results}

 Fig. \ref{fig:beads} demonstrates volumetric lifetime imaging of a two component mixture of fluorescent beads.
-We utilized commercially available PMMA beads stained with organic dyes from PolyAn GmbH having specified lifetimes of $\sim$2.7 ns and $\sim$5.5 ns and 6.5 $\mu$m diameter \cite{kage2018luminescence}.
-The beads were suspended in low-melting point agarose (Invitrogen No. 16520050).
+We utilized 6.5 $\mu$m diameter commercially available PMMA beads stained with organic dyes from PolyAn GmbH having specified lifetimes of $\sim$2.7 ns and $\sim$5.5 ns \cite{kage2018luminescence}.
+The beads were suspended in low-melting point agarose.
 The lifetime was averaged over the entire spatial extent of the bead, and the IRF was calculated locally.
 The volume in Fig. \ref{fig:beads}a, consisting of 2.7 ns beads, was acquired in 250 frames of 200 millisecond exposure each.
-The light sheet thickness in our system was measured to be 4 $\mu$m.
-The point-spread-function of these fluorescent beads is shown in Fig. \ref{fig:beads}c.
-In Fig. \ref{fig:beads}b we show the ability of our system to separate two lifetimes by imaging a mixture of 2.7 ns and 5.5 ns beads.
-The average bead diameter in Fig. \ref{fig:beads}c was measured to be 9.6 px = 6.9 $\mu$m, consistent with the specified bead diameter of 6.5 $\mu$m.
+The entire volume acquisition took $\sim$ 3 minutes.
+In Fig. \ref{fig:beads}b we show the ability of our system to separate two lifetimes by imaging a mixture of 2.7 and 5.5 ns beads.
 The 5.5 ns beads are $\sim$2.5x more intense than the $\sim$2.7 ns beads \cite{kage2018luminescence}.
+The light sheet 1/e$^2$ thickness in our system was measured to be 4 $\mu$m.
+In Fig. 2c, we plotted the normalized spatial intensity cross section of imaged beads (averaged over the indicated 4 beads).
+The center position of each bead is determined by a circle identification algorithm.
+The observed lateral (axial) intensity distributions associated with 6.5 $\mu$m diameter beads were 6.9 $\mu$m full width half maximum (7.2 $\mu$m full width half maximum) (Fig. \ref{fig:beads}c).
+This distribution is the convolution of the point spread function (PSF) and bead size.
+In Fig. \ref{fig:beads}d, we quantified the precision of single-pixel lifetime measurements, computed from the dataset pictured in Fig. \ref{fig:beads}b.
+The purple histogram displays the lifetime values of the individual pixels in the four beads in Fig. \ref{fig:beads}b belonging to the longer-lifetime type, and the green histogram the remaining beads of the second type.